StachRach/TODO-App/README.md

 # TODO-App

+The application was made as part of a course on Udemy.
 A single page application.
 It:

 - allows to add new position to the tasks list by a form (name, date, importance),
 - shows active tasks, but completed as well,